elixirbeats/abletoolz/README.md

 - Figure out way to verify AU plugins.
 - Attempt to detect key based on non drum track midi notes.
 - Add support for different time signatures besides 4/4.
-- Add more track and clip specific analying/editing functions.
+- Add more track and clip specific analysing/editing functions.
-- Create a GUI.
 - Figure out how to create package with setup tools